helbousiydy/BatteriesMining/README.md

 There is a notebook as example providing what the library is able to do.
 Check it directly on the Github page, or with [Jupyter](https://jupyter.org/install) on your own session.

 Please note, due to rigth restrictions, all pdf for the notebook are not available.
-You will be able to see titles, without acces.
  That is why we recommand you to test functions on your own.

  Authors